leonardoherfianto/Blocker/README.md

 ```
 git clone git://github.com/leonardoherfianto/Blocker.git
 ```
-After you download the ADBlocker extention, extract and install to your chrome.
+After you download the ADBlocker extension, extract and install to your chrome.

 ### How To Use

-* Click on popup icon to active/deactive your blocker extention.
+* Click on popup icon to active/deactive your blocker extension.
 * Short-key :
 ```
 Inceptor-Mode (ctrl + I)